rk-izak/DATA72000-IBE/models/README.md

   - **Workflow Graph Creation**: Constructs a workflow graph representing the sequence of reasoning steps.
   - **Task Solving**: Solves tasks through iterative intermediate steps.

-- **Helper Functions**: Includes utilities for loading JSON data and defining a custom state type for the reasoning process.

 The general SDA workflow can be seen in the figure below:

 <div align="center">